 Duty rates can still change, so you should check the latest information with US CBP.

 Besides import duties, taxes and other fees may be levied.
-For example, customs clearance fees and sales tax may apply in certain locations, depending on where the car comes into the US.
+For example, customs clearance fees and sales tax may apply in specific locations, depending on where the car comes into the US.

-If your vehicle doesn't meet the US fuel economy standards, your ride may get taxed.
+Your ride may get taxed if your vehicle doesn't meet US fuel economy standards.
 It's called the "gas guzzler tax."
-It applies to certain passenger cars, but not to trucks or SUVs.
-You can find a list of rides that will be imposed by this tax on the EPA website.
+It applies to specific passenger cars, but not to trucks or SUVs.
+You can find a list of rides that this tax will impose on the EPA website.

 For a smooth import process, have all the necessary payment forms ready.
-If you fail to comply with these duties or taxes, you may get fined.
+You may get fined if you fail to comply with these duties or taxes.
 Or worse, it can get your vehicle seized.

 Exemptions From Delivery Duties And Taxes